 So to stress again, the Apex 100 is a top-loading pack but it has extra front access and yet another access from the bottom compartment.
 There is a divider between the bottom compartment and the main compartment and it is removable.

 The lid is floating and removable.
 So you can raise it to have extra load by expanding the collar, this is why the pack’s volume is in the range 95 – 105 liters.
 The compression strap underneath the lid helps to cinch the pack or to fix some objects like a rope or a pad.
 When you remove the lid completely, you can use it as a sling pack.

 The pack is hydration compatible and the sleeve for the bladder is in the main compartment.
 The hose port is on the right side.

-There are several elements in the suspension system which make it so strong.
+There are several elements in the suspension system that make it so strong.
 You have an X-shaped aluminum frame reinforced with a horizontal stabilization bar, and in addition to this you have a PE frame sheet.
 All is generously padded and you have what they call the Anvil Airway ridged EVA panel padding here.

 The harness is adjustable and the range of adjustability is 17 – 22 inches (43 – 56 cm) so this is different from the smallest Apex 60 pack where this range is 16 – 21 inches (41 – 53 cm).
-This is a ladder-type system shown below in the picture, and you have double Velcro tabs which secure it in place.
-Obviously, this is a useful feature which allows for several family members to use the pack in a comfortable manner.
+This is a ladder-type system shown below in the picture, and you have double Velcro tabs that secure it in place.
+Obviously, this is a useful feature that allows for several family members to use the pack in a comfortable manner.

 Yet another peculiar feature, not so frequently see in packs, is that the load lifters have two positions for attachment, at two different heights.
 This can be useful when you have an extra load mentioned above, and when different people use the same pack.